-By believing in Christ Jesus and obeying the voice of God, the birthright has passed from the genetic sons of Abraham to those who are the sons of the Faith and Works of Abraham.
+By believing in Christ Jesus and obeying the voice of God, the birthright has passed from the genetic sons of Abraham to those who are the sons with the Faith and Works of Abraham.

 Who are the Children of Israel?
 Who are the heirs to the promises of God?
 Are the genetic descendants of Jacob the only chosen people?